 11. Data Theft

-Hackers are always after data which includes, but not limited to, customer names, customer addresses, credit card numbers, financial details, and more.
-Even when a corporation has tight IoT security, there are different attack vectors that the cybercriminals can exploit.
+Hackers are always after data which includes, but is not limited to, customer names, customer addresses, credit card numbers, financial details, and more.
+Even when a corporation has tight IoT security, there are different attack vectors that cybercriminals can exploit.

 For example, one vulnerable IoT device is enough to cripple an entire network and gain access to sensitive information.
 If such a device is connected to a corporate network, hackers can gain access to the network and extract all the valuable data.
-The hackers then misuse this data, or sold to other criminals for a large sum.
+The hackers then misuse this data or sold to other criminals for a large sum.

 12. Compromising Medical Devices

 This one’s right out of Hollywood, but that doesn’t make it any less of an IoT security threat.
-An episode of Homeland TV-series showed an attack where the criminals targeted an implanted medical device to assassinate a person.
+An episode of Homeland TV series showed an attack where the criminals targeted an implanted medical device to assassinate a person.

 Now, this type of attack hasn’t been carried out in real life, but it’s still a threat.
 A threat enough that former Vice President of United States Dick Cheney had the wireless features of his implanted defibrillator removed to avoid such scenarios.
 As more and more medical devices become connected to IoT, these types of attacks remain a possibility.

 This is a downside of having a massive boost in IoT devices.
 The number of devices behind your firewall has significantly grown in the last decade.
 Back in the day, we only had to worry about securing our personal computers from outside attacks.

 Now, in this age, we have a plethora of different IoT devices to worry about.
 Ranging from our daily smartphones to smart home appliances and much more.
 Since there are so many devices that can be hacked, the hackers will always be on the lookout for the weakest link and breach it.